dspeyer/dspeyer.github.io/unsongrpg.md

 * 25: Make up for not-quite-heroic preparation with style
 * 30: (As a player) the entire table (including DM) helps you brainstorm

-## Science/Technology
+## Science

-As is based on physics.
+The world as based on physics.
 Includes knowing which bits of physics are running at the moment.
+Also includes practical applications via technology.

 Example DCs: